Old Town wins District 3 Little League crown

 OLD TOWN, Maine — Old Town scored four tiebreaking runs in the bottom of the fourth inning Thursday evening and went on to defeat Brewer-Orrington-Glenburn 8-4 and capture the Little League District 3 11-12 baseball championship.

-Old Town, which went undefeated through district tournament play, advances to the six-team state tournament that begins July 20 in Machias.
+Old Town, which went undefeated through district tournament all-star play, advances to the six-team state tournament that begins July 20 in Machias.

 Old Town, which forged a 4-4 tie in the bottom of the third on Jackson Lizzotte’s RBI single, broke the game open an inning later with a rally fueled by three hits, one hit batter and two Brewer-Orrington-Glenburn errors.